I talk a lot about the importance of BE->LIVE->SHARE for your business and brand:

 TOMS is a great example.
-Whether you agree with TOMS’ mission or business model or not, the founder Blake Mycoskie had a clear Mission and knew what he and his brand stood for from the beginning.
+Whether or not you agree with TOMS’ mission or business model, the founder Blake Mycoskie had a clear Mission and knew what he and his brand stood for from the beginning.

 2. Company Culture: When you have a strong mission, you can get your whole team on board around your common goal and purpose.
 That creates a strong environment of trust and engagement between employees and stakeholders inside and outside of the organization.
 Strong company culture translates to happier, more active employees, so turnover is lower and you lose less in sick/unproductive time.

-Starbucks is a perfect example of a company whose baristas have fun working there, and they’ve created a strong corporate culture around their mission.
+Starbucks is a perfect example of a company whose baristas have fun working there, while having the opportunity to complete their studies on the corporate dime, and they’ve created a strong corporate culture around their mission.
 Sure the company’s mission may have gotten fuzzy along the way, but we know that Starbucks stands for not only the ambiance but also helping to develop sustainable and green business practices.

 3. Connection: A company with a strong Mission creates interaction and connection with its fans, followers and clients.
-This creates loyalty and consumers keep coming back for more.
+This creates loyalty with consumers coming back for more.
 And you can easily measure client loyalty.

 Apple seems to do this right.
-People wait in line for hours to get a new iphone, they swear that their Macs are better products, and they feel cool sporting an apple sticker on their laptop.
-How many brands can say the same?
+Apple fans wait in line for hours to get a new iPhone, they swear that their Macs are better than PCs, and they feel cool sporting an apple sticker on their laptop.
+How many other brands can say the same?

 Warby Parker, similar to TOMS, has its one-for-one business model, but is even simpler than TOMS.
 Its core business is making customized glasses, and they provide glasses for those in need in developing countries.
 Anything that is not aligned with this messaging is easy to see both internally and externally.
 Your ROI on all communications campaigns will be higher when you have a strong, consistent message.

-5. Competition: I am a firm believer that mission-driven brands can stand on their own, are unique and differentiate themselves in the market.
+5. Coopetition: I am a firm believer that mission-driven brands can stand on their own, are unique and differentiate themselves in the market.
 And there are plenty of examples to prove it.
-Apple and Airbnb are just two examples of market leaders, but not because they compete on pricing or other factors.
-They are missionaries versus mercenaries (a quote I heard from Airbnb’s CEO Brian Chesky, from one of his investors).
+Apple, as we mentioned earlier, plus Airbnb are just two examples of market leaders, but not because they compete on pricing.
+They are missionaries versus mercenaries (a quote I heard Airbnb’s CEO Brian Chesky describe from one of his investors).

-The best recent example is Lyft.
-When looking at its much bigger competition, Uber, after the immigration reform policy in January 2017, Lyft stood out immediately because they paid a large donation to the ACLU, while a #DeleteUber campaign erupted on social media.
-The Lyft founders know what they stand for (Clarity), have aligned their core mission to their business and employees (Company Culture), their clients get it (Connection), their message is alignment (Consistency), and even as a much smaller company, they are able to stand out among their competition.
-Meanwhile, Uber is under investigation and being sued left and right for shady and possible illegal business practices.
-Time will tell how this will affect Uber’s investors and valuation, but there is clear evidence that they’ve at least lost millions in negative PR and potentially lost clients, while Lyft has gained millions in new users (including me!) and publicity.
+A good recent example is Lyft.
+When looking at its much bigger competition, Uber, after the immigration reform policy in January 2017, Lyft stood out immediately because they paid a large donation to the ACLU, while a #DeleteUber campaign erupted on social media, and soon after a sexual harassment scandal brewed from within.
+The Lyft founders know what they stand for (Clarity), have aligned their core mission to their business and employees (Company Culture), their clients get it (Connection), their message is in alignment (Consistency), and even as a much smaller company, they are able to stand out among their competition.
+Meanwhile, Uber was under investigation and being sued left and right for shady and possible illegal business practices, apart from the sexual harassment allegations.
+Time will tell how this will affect Uber’s investors and valuation, but there is clear evidence that they’d at least lost millions in negative PR and potentially lost clients, while Lyft had gained millions in new users (including me!) and publicity at that time.